-It’s worth noting that this study was conducted on a very small scale with only 21 participants and was not placebo controlled, leaving need for larger, placebo controlled studies to test these results.
+It’s worth noting that this study was conducted on a very small scale with only 21 participants and was not placebo-controlled, leaving the need for larger, placebo-controlled studies to test these results.
 Regardless, those who are suffering from this degenerative condition may find relief with CBD treatment.

 Considering its potential to help those suffering from the different conditions and diseases above, it’s no wonder why so many are opening their eyes to cannabidiol.
 Keep in mind; there are still plenty of other conditions which CBD may be able to help and countless more that researchers have yet to study.

 Research into exactly how CBD works is still ongoing, however, we understand much more than we did just twenty years ago.

 One way in which CBD works is by binding itself to receptors that live within many of the cells inside your body.
 In nearly every tissue of the body, you’ll find cannabinoid receptors.
 These receptors work together to serve larger functions, and collectively, these receptors, the endocannabinoids that act on them, and their enzymes are known as the endocannabinoid system (ECS).